#TheGoodSquad Interview with Manish Gupta, Founder of MatrBoomie

 6. Can you tell us any stories of the artisans?

 We work with over 1000 artisans, 80% rural, 50% women, 30% minorities and most belong to the low-income community.
 Most have inherited artforms however they face barriers to connecting with the trade community so our team on the ground in India supports the groups by gaining training and resources so that they can bring products to market.
 Many of the women we work with have not worked before so the dignity and confidence gained by them are priceless.
-Artisans we work with do not believe in charity and when asked they respond with “more trade and not aid” Ours is a holistic approach, the first goal is to provide meaningful employment opportunities for our artisan partners and secondly to support community projects such as health clinics, vocational training projects and projects around health and safety in workshops, projects around solar lights and other utilities.
+Artisans we work with do not believe in charity and when asked they respond with “more trade and not aid”.
+Ours is a holistic approach, the first goal is to provide meaningful employment opportunities for our artisan partners and secondly to support community projects such as health clinics, vocational training projects and projects around health and safety in workshops, projects around solar lights and other utilities.

 Artisan Sewing